November 5, 2025 | 16:54 GMT +7

 Consultation Workshop on the Draft Project Implementation Plan (PIP) for the National Action Plan on Transparent, Responsible, and Sustainable Food Systems Transformation in Vietnam to 2030, organized by Vietnam Ministry of Agriculture and Environment and UNDP in Vietnam, took place on June 24.
 Photo: Quynh Chi.

-At the consultation workshop on the Draft Project Implementation Plan (PIP) for the National Action Plan on Transparent, Responsible, and Sustainable Food Systems Transformation in Vietnam to 2030 held on June 24, Vietnamese and international experts discussed experiences in building inclusive institutional and policy frameworks.
+At the consultation workshop on the Draft Project Implementation Plan (PIP) for the National Action Plan on Transparent, Responsible, and Sustainable Food Systems Transformation in Vietnam to 2030 held on June 24, co-organized by UNDP in Viet Nam and Ministry of Agriculture and Environment, Vietnamese and international experts discussed experiences in building inclusive institutional and policy frameworks.
+The workshop is hosted within the framework of UN Joint-SDG Programme "Promoting innovation in partnership mechanisms and financing for the transformation of the food system in Vietnam in the period 2024-2025”.

 Presenting at the workshop, Mr. Luong Quang Huy - Head of the Greenhouse Gas Emission Reduction and Ozone Layer Protection Division under the Department of Climate Change (Ministry of Agriculture and Environment) - affirmed: "We define the NDC as a cross-ministerial, cross-sectoral task that requires the engagement of all relevant stakeholders.
 In particular, the agriculture sector plays a core role in both pillars: reducing greenhouse gas emissions and adapting to climate change."